phil9987/cil_2018_text_sentiment/README.md

 ## Baseline I: Random Forest Classifier

+The code for the random forest classification is contained in the `baseline/` repository.

 ## Baseline II: Recurrent Neural Network with LSTM

 ## Our Model

 Recurrent neural network with additions and tweaks to make it perform better.